abhishekkumkar/PortFolio/exampleSite/content/english/about.md

 custom_css: ""
 ---

 It's Abhishek, Professional Web Developer, Ethical Hacker and Machine learning Engineer.
-I can design websites for your buisnesses , I can train machine learning models and also I can test security of your applications. <br>No matter how difficult your project is, i will find an easy way and complete your work anyway.
+I can design websites for your buisnesses , I can train machine learning models and also I can test security of your applications. <br>No matter how difficult your project is, I will find an easy way and complete your work anyway.
 Stay connected with me.